jovito-royeca/Pitch-Perfect/README.md

 # Pitch Perfect

 Udacity project: records voice and plays it back.
-Can adjust the speed and pitch during playback of the recorded audio.
+Can add the following effects during playback of the recorded audio.

 * Slow